 Sabarimala temple is a hill shrine located in the Western Ghats mountain range in the Pathanamthitta district of Kerala.
 Situated amidst 18 hills at an altitude of 1535 m above mean sea level, it is one of the few temples in the country that is open to people of all castes and religions.
 It is dedicated to Lord Ayyappa, known as the ‘Lord of Kaliyuga’, who is supposed to have meditated here after killing Mahishi, a powerful demoness.

-In the main pilgrimage season, between mid-November to mid-January, millions of devotees visit this place every year, making it one of the largest pilgrimage centres in Kerala.
+In the main pilgrimage season, between mid-November to mid-January, millions of devotees visit this place every year, making it one of the most visited temples of Kerala.

 Nearest railway stations are Chengannur ( 82 km) and Thiruvalla ( 92 km).
 Nearest airport is Cochin international airport, 160 km away.